Solving time-fractional differential equation via rational approximation: Numerical examples

-The solution of a FDE usually has a weak singularity at the initial time and thus pollutes the error at the beginning of the time interval.
-Thus, the optimal convergence rate can then not be observed globally.
-Therefore, the error in the origin has to be treated in a special way, see, e.g., \cite{lubich1986discretized,zhou2019fast}.
-Here we just ignore this effect and consider the error on the shortened interval~$[T/3, T]$, where the effect of the initial singularity has been faded out.
-So, we are going to study the relative error $\ErrRel := {\norm{u-\uht}_2}/{\norm{u - u_0}_2}$, where the norm is defined via $\ell_2$-norm in time on the shortened interval~$[T/3, T]$ and $\L{2}$-norm in space (using FE).
-We use $1000$ $P_1$-elements for the space discretization and the AAA-tolerance~$10^{-13}$ with $100$ support points for the rational approximation.

-We start with a comparison of the Crank-Nicolson scheme with its stable modification (Lemma~\ref{th:exp:scheme}).
-The corresponding solutions (norms) with the time step size $\dt=10^{-3}$ for the cases~$\alpha=0.1$, $0.3$, $0.5$ are shown on Figure~\ref{fig:Stability}.
-There we observe oscillations for the CN scheme (left) but not for the modified one (right).
+We start with a comparison of the Crank-Nicolson (CN) scheme with the Exponential Integrator (EI) scheme (\Cref{th:exp:scheme}).
+The evolution in time of the corresponding solutions with the time step size $\dt=10^{-3}$ for the cases~$\alpha=0.1$, $0.3$, $0.5$ is shown on~\Cref{fig:Stability}, where the norm $\normH{\cdot}$ stands for $\L{2}$-norm in space (using FE).
+We observe oscillations for the CN scheme (left) but not for the EI scheme (right).
 Moreover, the oscillations become stronger when $\alpha$ decreases.

-Then, we study the convergence rate of the relative error~$\ErrRel$ with respect to the time step size~$\dt$ for the Implicit Euler scheme \eqref{eq:IE:scheme}-\eqref{eq:IE:modes} and the modified Crank-Nicolson scheme \eqref{eq:exp:final_scheme}-\eqref{eq:exp:final_scheme_modes}.
-The results for $\alpha=1$, $0.8$, $0.5$, $0.3$, $0.1$, $0.03$, $0.01$ are plotted in Figure~\ref{fig:ConvergenceRate} and confirm the theoretical error bounds suggested in Lemmas~\ref{th:IE} and~\ref{th:exp:scheme}, respectively.
+In view of \Cref{th:error_estimate}, we measure the global error using a weighted norm.
+Thus, we consider the relative error $\ErrRel := {\norm{u-\uht}_{\alpha}/{\norm{u - u_0}_{\alpha}}}$, where the norm $\norm{\cdot}_{\alpha}$ is defined via $\ell_2$-norm in time, weighted with $t^{2\cdot(1-\alpha)}$, and $\L{2}$-norm in space.
+We study the convergence rate of the error~$\ErrRel$ with respect to the time step size~$\dt$ for the Implicit Euler scheme \eqref{eq:IE:scheme}-\eqref{eq:IE:modes} and the Exponential Integrator scheme \eqref{eq:exp:final_scheme}-\eqref{eq:exp:final_scheme_modes}.
+The results for $\alpha=1$, $0.8$, $0.5$, $0.3$, $0.1$, $0.03$, $0.01$ are plotted in~\Cref{fig:ConvergenceRate} and confirm the theoretical error bounds suggested in~\Cref{th:IE} and \Cref{th:exp:scheme}, respectively.
 In particular, for the first scheme, we clearly observe linear convergence rate for all~$\alpha$, while the second scheme presents convergence of order $\dt^{1+\alpha}$.
+The number of modes~$m$ varies between $8$ and $20$, according to~\Cref{fig:ModesNumber}, except for $\alpha=1$, when there is only one mode.